-The electronic (or alternatively pneumatic) power valve has the task of making the engine, which is designed for high revolution speeds by the resonance exhaust and the forward exhaust (difference in height of the exhaust channel to the intake channels in degrees of the crankshaft), driveable even at low speeds.
+The electronic (or alternatively pneumatic) power valve has the task of making the engine, which is designed for high revolution speeds by the resonance exhaust and the pre-exhaust (difference in height of the exhaust channel to the intake channels in degrees of the crankshaft), driveable even at low speeds.
 This is done by changing the control time of the exhaust channel by using a valve called the power valve or exhaust valve.

 For low speeds, the control time of the exhaust port must therefore be changed so the effective compression is higher and compression is started earlier.
 Such a smaller exhaust duct would then again be too small for high revolution speeds.